a-chris/new.achris.me/src/_posts/2024-08-16-saas-rails.md

           <a href="https://titrovo.casa" target="_blank" class="block">
             <h4 class="card-title !text-2xl !mt-0">tiTrovo.casa</h4>
           </a>
-          <p class="text-muted !text-lg !m-0">Your simplest solution for finding houses to rent or buy in Italy</p>
+          <p class="text-muted !text-lg !m-0">The simplest solution for finding your dream house in Italy</p>
-          <p class="text-muted text-sm !m-0">Receive notifications when a listing that matches your preferences is posted.</p>
+          <p class="text-muted text-sm !m-0">Receive notifications when houses that fit your preferences are listed for rent or purchase.</p>
         </div>
       </div>
     </div>